FormidableLabs/monorepo-infra-experiments/pnpm-wireit/README.md

 $ pnpm changeset
 ```

 to produce an interactive menu.
 Navigate the packages with arrow keys and hit `<space>` to select 1+ packages.
 Hit `<return>` when done.
 Select semver versions for packages and add appropriate messages.
-From there, you'll get a summary to approve.
+From there, you'll be prompted to enter a summary of the change.
+Some tips for this summary:

+1. Aim for a single line, 1+ sentences as appropriate.
+2. Include issue links in GH format (e.g. `#123`).
+3. You don't need to reference the current pull request or whatnot, as that will be added later automatically.

 After this, you'll see a new uncommitted file in `.changesets` like:

 ```sh
 $ git status